-Buying that engagement ring doesn’t sound so easy all of a sudden, does it?
+Just buy an engagement ring they said… Doesn’t sound so easy all of a sudden, does it?

 Fear not fellow gentlemen, for we here at DMARGE have taken the time to learn all there is to know about the engagement ring buying process (and not even for our own personal benefit).
 Instead, we’ve set about becoming ring buying experts so we can serve you, the soon-to-be husband with an encyclopedia of knowledge.
 Thank us later.